Below are some questions and answers to help you navigate ABIM's 3/29/17 announcement:

 When can I take the two-year assessment?

-Beginning in 2018, ABIM will provide eligible physicians certified in Internal Medicine with a choice of taking an assessment every two years or every 10 years.
+Beginning in 2018, ABIM will provide eligible physicians certified in Internal Medicine or in Nephrology with a choice of taking an open-book long-form assessment every 10 years or an ABIM Knowledge Check-In every two years.
 ABIM will continue working with physicians to make both assessments relevant to practice.
 We are working to make the new option available for all subspecialties as soon as possible.
+View the tentative rollout schedule to find out when the Knowledge Check-In will be available in your specialty.

 What is the two-year assessment option?